basho-labs/little_riak_book/en/03-developers.md

 erlc my_validators.erl
 ```

-Install the file by informing the Riak installation of your new code in `app.config` (restart Riak).
+Install the file by informing the Riak installation of your new code via `app.config` (restart Riak).

 ```bash
 {riak_kv,